-Beginning January 1, 2012, applicants for the Certificate of Clinical Competence in Audiology (CCC-A) must submit an application under the
+Applicants for the Certificate of Clinical Competence in Audiology (CCC-A) must submit an application under the

 Initial Application: 2012 Standards

+list of institution codes [PDF] to determine the code for your college or university.
 To begin the application process for your certification, you must first submit these items together:

 Before completing the certification process, you must also submit the following:

 Praxis exam scores (sent directly to ASHA from ETS).

 - Official doctoral transcript which verifies the date and degree awarded (may arrive directly from institution) or a letter from the university registrar verifying completion of requirements for the degree.

 - Disclosure documents: If you checked yes to a disclosure question on the application, please review the